nesseratious/AR-Navigation/README.md

 Supplementary class that is used as a root to all MapSegment classes and also stores references to them.
 Every new MapSegment must be attached to the ARWorldBase class and a reference to every MapSegment instance must be added to the MapSegments array.

-Usage: Place in anywhere on the map.
+Usage: Place it anywhere on the map.

 Public properties: